Size matters, but not in the way you might think.

 Purchase from sellers who stand behind their products with clear return policies and authenticity guarantees.

 Amethyst clusters work best when styled with restraint.
-Avoid cluttered arrangements.
-Let the natural geometry and color speak.
+Avoid cluttered arrangements and let the natural geometry and color speak.

 Pair with neutral palettes: Amethyst's violet tones complement warm whites, soft grays, and natural wood finishes.